 There is a contract evaluation process to ensure directors approval for all major sales contracts.

-The Board has reviewed the effectiveness of the system of internal controls and together with operational management, has identified and evaluated the critical business and financial risks of the Group.
-These risks are reviewed continually.
-Where appropriate, action is taken to manage the risks.
+The Board has reviewed the effectiveness of the system of internal controls, and together with operational management, has identified and evaluated the critical business and financial risks of the Group.
+These risks are reviewed continually by both the Directors and operational and divisional management.
+Where appropriate, action is taken to manage risks facing the business.